learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 _tutorial_ purposes.

-Drawbacks aside, MDN is a good solid starting place for research and it can take you from "Does something like this exist" to "Now I know this thing exists!"
+Drawbacks aside, MDN is a good solid starting place for research and it can take you from "Does something like this exist?" to "Now I know that this thing exists, maybe I can find a tutorial!"

 ## Navigate the MDN Reference Guide

 The [MDN HTML Reference Guide][MDN] is a list of HTML tags grouped together by their functions.
 These sections are not entirely "human readable," which makes it a bit difficult to understand where to start looking.
 Some of the headings are very technical-sounding.

-To help you find what you need here, we've created this helpful table to help you convert between MDN-ese and the terms you have learned.
-We've also simplified _all_ the MDN content to the sections that you're most likely to use:
+To help you find what you need in this listing, we've created this helpful table to help you convert between MDN-ese and the HTML terms you have learned.
+We've also listed only the MDN content sections that you're most likely to use:

 _Summary of the MDN HTML reference guide_